 Wes Higbee is passionate about helping companies achieve remarkable results with technology and software.
 He’s had extensive experience developing software and working with teams to improve how software is developed to meet business objectives.
 Wes launched Full City Tech to leverage his expertise to help companies delight customers.

-Course Overview [Autogenerated] Hi, My name is Wes Higby.
-Welcome to my course.
-Getting started with Jenkins.
+Course Overview Hi, my name is Wes Higbee.
+Welcome to my course, Getting started with Jenkins.
 Maybe you're curious because you've heard about Jenkins and you'd like to learn more.
-Or maybe you're tired of manually building, testing and deploying software or orchestrating that whole process.
-If that's the case, then Jenkins is the tool for you, and this is the perfect course to help you get started in this course, we're going to start out first, setting up a learning environment, and then we'll get right to work.
-Automating those tasks will set up a build process with a freestyle project.
-We'll move on to pipelines, a code based approach to automation.
-And then we'll wrap up looking at how we can decentralize and democratize access to that pipeline script by storing it inside of a version control repository, something like Get By the time you're done with this course, you'll have the skills needed to set up a build process that is fully automated.
-From the second somebody checks in code through to the second that something goes wrong and you get notified about it so you can do something about it.
+Or maybe you're tired of manually building, testing, and deploying software or orchestrating that whole process.
+If that's the case, then Jenkins is the tool for you, and this is the perfect course to help you get started.
+In this course, we're going to start out, first, setting up a learning environment, and then we'll get right to work automating those tasks.
+We'll set up a build process with a freestyle project.
+We'll move on to pipelines, a code‑based approach to automation.
+And then we'll wrap up looking at how we can decentralize and democratize access to that pipeline script by storing it inside of a version control repository, something like Git.
+By the time you're done with this course, you'll have the skills needed to set up a build process that is fully automated from the second somebody checks in code through to the second that something goes wrong and you get notified about it so you can do something about it.
 If you have familiarity with build tools before you start this course, that will be an added bonus.
-But if you don't don't worry.
-Curiosity is all you need, because I've got some great examples for you to work with.
+But if you don't, don't worry.
+Curiosity is all you need because I've got some great examples for you to work with.
 After this course, you should feel comfortable moving on to other courses in the Jenkins Learning Path.
 All right, let's get started with Jenkins.